Online Consultation

 Why Are Your Periods Missing?
 Common Causes Explained

 If your periods are missed and you’ve taken a pregnancy test that came back negative, it can be concerning, especially if you were trying to conceive.
-You might wonder what could have gone wrong that led to missed periods despite a negative pregnancy test.
+You might wonder what could have gone wrong that led to missed periods but not pregnant.
 Even if you weren’t trying for pregnancy, irregular periods or missed cycles for a month or two can be worrying.
-So, what could be the reasons behind missed periods?
+So, what could be the reasons for missed periods?

-In this blog, we’ll explore the possible reasons of why missed period occurs and offer insights that could be useful.
+In this blog, we’ll explore the possible causes of hormonal imbalance and why missed periods occur, offering insights that could be useful.

 I’m Dr. Amita Shah, a senior consultant gynecologist and laparoscopic surgeon practicing in Gurgaon.
 Let’s delve into this important topic.